Executive Summary

 - Ready to extend AAM framework to higher elements

 Significance: This completes the validation required before claiming higher elements contain He-4-like units.
-We've proven that the He-4 structure (2 binary pairs, 172 THz) successfully explains all observed atomic properties through pure mechanics, establishing a firm foundation for extending the AAM framework beyond hydrogen and helium.
+We've proven that the He-4 structure (2 binary pairs, 9.26 THz outer orbit) successfully explains all observed atomic properties through pure mechanics, establishing a firm foundation for extending the AAM framework beyond hydrogen and helium.

 Connections to Other AAM Principles